“Are you insane???” Jan Di yelled at her best friend, stopping cleaning the table in the porridge shop. “Were you drunk yesterday? On drugs?”

 “I know, I know… I don’t know what I was thinking.”
 Ga Eul sighed sitting down.
 “He insulted me, treated me like a stupid child.
 And I just couldn’t let him get away with it.”

 “Then I’ll make sure he apologizes to you, so you can call this ‘bet’ off.
 I don’t want to see you cry.”

 Jan Di stared at her, wide eyed.
 She knew that look in Ga Eul eyes, and usually it meant war for the people involved.
-It had been that way since kindergarden.
-Ga Eul was a nice, shy girl, who didn’t like to be in the frontline, except when her friends were involved: the swimming competition was an example, when she asked Yi Jeong to loose on purpose.
+It had been that way since kindergarten.
+Ga Eul was a nice, shy girl, who didn’t like to be in the frontline, except when her friends were involved: the swimming competition was an example, when she asked Yi Jeong to lose on purpose.
 Jan Di was still slightly angry for it, but she knew it was in Ga Eul’s character to do something like that.

 Ga Eul softened her features, smiling at her friend.
 She understood her worries, but this was something she had to do, for herself.
 She had to try her best, it was the only way she wouldn’t have any regret later.

 “Yi Jeong sunbae isn’t a bad guy, you know that.
 Ok, he’s a playboy, but I think it’s just a mask.
 I don’t know why, but he’s scared to love and be loved.
 I want to show him there’s nothing to fear.
 And now, with his broken hand… he needs hope, Jan Di.”